-A request may be made for a child to be admitted outside of their normal age group, for example, if the child is gifted and talented or where a child has suffered from particular social or medical issues impacting on their schooling.
-Any application for a child to be educated out of his/her age group will be considered by governors on their merits and either agreed or refused on that basis.
+A request may be made for a child to be admitted outside of their normal age group, for example, if the child is gifted and talented or has experienced problems such as ill health.
+Any application for a child to be educated out of his/her age group will be considered by governors on an individual basis and will only be granted in exceptional circumstances.
 Parents should write to the Chair of Governors during the autumn term in the (academic) year of application, giving reasons and providing compelling professional evidence.
 If governors give permission for the child to be educated out of his/her normal age group, parents must submit an application in the normal way.
 This application will be treated in the same way as all other applications and there is no guarantee that an offer will be made.